 The Valico Tunnel, which is around 27 km long, envisages the construction of four intermediary access windows due both to construction requirements and safety.
 In line with the most advanced safety standards, the tunnel sections will largely be made with two tunnels, with the tracks simply running parallel every 500 metres and joined so that each can play the role of safety tunnel for the other.

-Governance of the correct construction of the work in environmental terms is carried out by the Ministry of the Environment and the Protection of the Land and the Sea (MATTM) through two bodies:
+Governance of the correct construction of the work in environmental terms is carried out by the Ministry of the Ecological Transition through two bodies:

 The ARPA (Regional Agencies for the Protection of the Environment) also play a technical-scientific supporting role to the OA and its special issue working groups and since 2017 ARPA are full members of OA.
 Specific conventions signed with the RFI set out the contribution the company makes to ARPA work on checking the correct implementation of environmental monitoring (also through on site inspections and parallel sampling, as well as through suggestions for possible integration or additional activity and/or corrective measures to implement in cases of criticality).